Blender vs. ZBrush - Comparison Guide

 ZBrush

 While ZBrush is primarily known for its sculpting capabilities, it also offers to render functionalities through its integrated renderer called BPR (Best Preview Render).
 Although less feature-rich than Blender’s Cycles, BPR allows artists to generate basic renders directly within ZBrush.
+While ZBrush renders can be impressive, the process often requires additional tools.

 Blender’s rendering capabilities outshine ZBrush’s built-in renderer.
 With the powerful Cycles engine and real-time EEVEE rendering, Blender provides artists with extensive control over lighting, materials, and effects, resulting in highly realistic renders.